-In our survey, 4 in 10 Dachshunds over the age of 3 were fed a Complete Diet and a further 1 in 4 were fed a combination of Complete/ Wet.
+In our survey, 4 in 10 Dachshunds that we looked at over the age of 3 were fed a Complete Diet and a further 1 in 4 were fed a combination of Complete/ Wet.
 There was no statistically significant difference in IVDD rates between any of the diets (complete, wet, raw, or any combination).

 Many owners give supplements such as Glucosamine and Chondroitin in the hope that they will be “good for backs” and “prevent joint problems”.
 Overall, for dogs over the age of 3, the risk of IVDD was no different between dogs receiving supplements and those not.
 In fact, dogs whose diets were supplemented with Glucosamine and Chondroitin were nearly twice as likely to have had an IVDD incident.
 This is possibly a reflection of the fact that owners give supplements to dogs after they have had an IVDD incident.